MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 When you use connectors to bring your content into Microsoft 365, your security and data access controls are maintained.
 You map existing access control lists to objects in Microsoft 365 and Microsoft Entra ID to ensure that only individuals with the right permissions can access the content.

-### Where is the data stored when it is ingested?
+### Where is the data stored when it's ingested?

-When data enters the Microsoft cloud through the Copilot connectors platform, it is stored in the region where your Microsoft 365 tenant is located.
+When data enters the Microsoft cloud through the Copilot connectors platform, it's stored in the region where your Microsoft 365 tenant is located.
 For more information, see [Where your Microsoft 365 customer data is stored](/microsoft-365/enterprise/o365-data-locations).

 ### Is the data ingested into Microsoft Graph encrypted?
 What encryption algorithm is used?